What is co-parenting?

 - Have a healthy example to follow.
 By cooperating with the other parent, you are establishing a life pattern your children can carry into the future to build and maintain stronger relationships.

-- Are mentally and emotionally healhier.
+- Are mentally and emotionally healthier.
 Children exposed to conflict between co-parents are more likely to develop issues such as depression, anxiety, or ADHD.

-Co-parenting for divorced parents tip 1: Set hurt and anger aside
+Co-parenting tip 1: Set hurt and anger aside

 Separating feelings from behavior

 It's okay to be hurt and angry, but your feelings don't have to dictate your behavior.
 Instead, let what's best for your kids—you working cooperatively with the other parent—motivate your actions.